wurstscript/WurstScript/CONTRIBUTING.md

 # Contributing

-Found a code issue fix, improvement to make or feature to add?
+Found a code issue to fix, improvement to make or feature to add?
 Great!
 We gladly welcome all contributions to any of the Wurst products!

 However it is highly recommended to **contact us prior to starting your contribution**